-Normally you won’t be able to play at a live dealer craps table for free, but there are two good alternatives.
+Normally you won’t be able to play at an online casino dealer craps table for free, but there are two good alternatives.

-Alternatively it’s also both fun and helpful to just watch the live dealer table for a while, to get a feel for the flow of the game.
+Alternatively, it’s also both fun and helpful to just watch the online casino dealer table for a while, to get a feel for the flow of the game.
 You can see how the dealer interacts with the players and how the bets get paid out, and it won’t cost you a thing.

 Roll The Dice Today

-Craps is absolutely perfect for live dealer technology.
+Craps is absolutely perfect for online casino dealer technology.

 The addition of the in-game help with bets is really useful for beginners and the interactive element – chatting to the dealer and other players and rooting for specific numbers – is the essence of craps, both online and offline.

 Craps is fast, fun and social.
-Check out our list of recommended sites to start playing live dealer craps today.
+Check out our list of recommended sites to start playing online casino dealer craps today.